 When short on time, make this favorite German stew in an instant pot.

 This stew is an easy freezer meal.
-To freeze this stew, chill it thoroughly in the refrigerator first, then divide it into single-serving portions and transfer to the freezer for up to three months.
+To freeze this stew, chill it thoroughly in the refrigerator first, divide it into single-serving portions, and transfer it to the freezer for up to three months.

 Properly stored, this soup will last for up to 5 days in the refrigerator.
 Keep leftovers in an airtight container.